 District of Columbia

-At BHGE, Fran is the Company’s global employment and labour counsel with primary responsibility for data privacy compliance and labor and employment matters pending in Europe, Asia, Africa, North and South America.
-Fran is responsible for providing strategic and legal guidance to the global human resources team and business leaders and for developing L&E strategy, driving HR compliance, data privacy compliance, anticipating new social legislation/key risks for the business as well as managing global employee relations, L&E litigation and supporting M&A transactions.
+At BHGE, Fran was the Company’s Global Labor and Employment Counsel and Global Data Privacy Leader with primary responsibility for data privacy compliance and labor and employment matters pending in Europe, Asia, Africa, North and South America.
+Fran was responsible for providing strategic and legal guidance to the global human resources team and business leaders and for developing L&E strategy, driving HR compliance, data privacy compliance, anticipating new social legislation/key risks for the business as well as managing global employee relations, L&E litigation and supporting M&A transactions.